GoogleCloudPlatform/java-docs-samples/cloud-sql/sqlserver/servlet/README.md

 # Connecting to Cloud SQL - SQL Server

-This is a sample application that inserts and reads votes for two options (tabs and spaces) in a Cloud SQL Database.
-The application demonstrates the reommended method of connecting to Cloud SQL from an Java application using the [Cloud SQL Java Connector](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory)
+This is a sample application that inserts and reads votes for two options (tabs and spaces) in a Cloud SQL database.
+The application demonstrates the reommended method of connecting to Cloud SQL from a Java application using the [Cloud SQL Java Connector](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory)

 ## Before you begin